xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/setup-object.md

 | `stopping`   | `onApplicationStopping` | Just before application stopping                                                     | AfterAll or AfterEach   |
 | `stopped`    | `onApplicationStop`     | Application stopped                                                                  | AfterAll or AfterEach   |

-`EventContext` parameter provides access for guice injector, DropwizardTestSupport object and junit 5 context.
+`EventContext` parameter provides access to the Guice injector, the `DropwizardTestSupport` object, and the JUnit 5 context.

-As you can see, events cover all junit lifecycle events together with application specific events.
-Which makes setup objects a complete alternative to pure junit extensions.
+As you can see, events cover all JUnit lifecycle events together with application-specific events, which makes setup objects a complete alternative to pure JUnit extensions.

 ## Auto lookup